jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

 === "Interpretations of Quantum Mechanics"

-    Which of the following is part of Copenhagen interpretation of quantum mechanics? <br> <br>
+    Which of the following is part of Copenhagen interpretation of quantum mechanics?
+(By Jed) <br> <br>

     1. When an electron is observed, its wavefunction will collapse to a point.
     The position of this point is random and the probability of different locations is defined by the wavefunction. <br>